Safe Sidewalk Vending Act: Impacts

+Observers blame the illegal vendors for undermining brick-and-mortar small businesses.
+In one case, in the city of Mission Viejo, Orange County, an unauthorized food vendor set up in front of a restaurant serving similar fare.
+The brick-and-mortar restaurant owner communicated to municipal officials about adverse impacts to its sales during evenings, leading to reduced working hours for restaurant staff.
+In San Francisco, the city's first permitted food vendor stated that he had to close his business due to SB 946.
+A manager of restaurants in Santa Maria expressed that unpermitted sidewalk vending is causing businesses to go out of business.
+In Los Angeles County's Castaic region, a long-time 7-Eleven franchisee concluded that vendors were hurting his business.
+Another franchisee expressed that people sell food on the land he rents without paying.

+SB 946 and other state laws have been blamed for creating situations in San Francisco where licensed businesses compete with thieves.
+The conditions that some illegal vendors work in have been likened to indentured servitude.
+In San Francisco, observers note that SB 946 and other state laws have made it difficult for the city to enforce its own rules.

+California Senator Scott Wiener noted that that SB 946 did not foresee "the rise of selling stolen goods on the streets, which has been a growing problem in San Francisco, and so it limits the ability of our police."
+He introduced Senate Bill 276 in 2025 that will allow police in San Francisco to issue a misdemeanor citation to someone selling commonly stolen goods without a permit and without receipts proving that he paid for it.

 Controversy

 Vendor Cooperation

 While the intent of SB 946 is to aid in the “important entrepreneurship and economic development opportunities” street vending may bring to low-income and immigrant communities, the inability to prosecute vendors with criminal charges has led to issues surrounding vendor cooperation.
 Despite the passing of city ordinances that require vendors to receive permits and follow certain regulations, some vendors “have chosen to ignore these regulations and bypass the permitting program”.
 A lack of vendor cooperation has led some cities to create stricter ordinances in hopes of gaining compliance through larger fines, relocations, or confiscation of “stalls and wares”.

 Health Permit

 In many California cities, the permitting process required of vendors may also include receiving a food handler health permit, a document certifying the safe preparation of food by vendors.
 Outdated state retail food code however has caused issues for vendors seeking to comply with these regulations.
 In an effort to solve this issue, Senate Bill 972 was passed by the California Senate in order to update the food code to simplify the requirements for street vendors.
 Specifically, the bill introduces street vending into the food code and limits the equipment requirements originally established for food trucks.